Patik05/BPC-DE1-Project-2026/README.md

 # BPC-DE1-Project
 Project for the bachelor subject Digital Electronics 1, 2026 <br>

-## -- Main objective --
+## Main objective
 Creation of a working alarm clock.
 The maximum amount of time set being a whole day (23:59:59).
-After the time runs out, colored diode lights up (or buzzer).
+After the time runs out, colored diode lights up (or a buzzer).

-### -- Secondary objective --
+### Secondary objective
 Implementation of a buzzer (HW-508)

-### -- List of used components on  the board --
+### List of used components on  the board
 <table>
   <thead>
       <tr>